FreemanTheMaverick/Chinium/DensityFunctionals/README.md

-Exchange and correlation functional IDs in [libXC functional list](https://www.tddft.org/programs/libxc/functionals/).
-Some functionals have no correlation part.
-Their second indeces are zero.
+Each file contains one or two IDs corresponding to the exchange and/or correlation functionals, according to the [libXC functional list](https://libxc.gitlab.io/functionals/previous/libxc-6.2.2/).